AdobeDocs/commerce-php/src/pages/best-practices/admin/placement-and-design.md

 ## Overview

-Magento’s flexible platform lets you place an [extension](https://glossary.magento.com/extension) anywhere in the [Admin](https://glossary.magento.com/admin) panel.
+The flixeible Adobe Commerce and Magento Open Source framework lets you place an [extension](https://glossary.magento.com/extension) anywhere in the [Admin](https://glossary.magento.com/admin) panel.
 However, it can be difficult finding the right place for your extension and how it should look, so we’ve prepared the following guidelines to help.

 ## Things to Avoid